chef/chef/docs/dev/design_documents/client_exit_codes.md

 # Chef-Client Exit Codes

-Signal outside tools of specific Chef-Client run status.
-Ability to determine results of a Chef-Client run.
+Chef-client exit codes signal outside tools to the result of the Chef-Client run.

 ## Motivation